tomsmalley/quickform/README.md

 QuickForm provides a function, `validateAll`, which handles full form validation, that is, conversion to the haskell type or error type.
 The return type depends on if any field is `Validated`.
-If the form has no fields which can fail, it has the type `Form 'Raw f -> Form 'Hs f` and is just a direct conversion.
-In any other case the type is `Form 'Raw f -> Either (Form 'Err f) (Form 'Hs f)`.
+If the form has no fields which can fail, it has the type `Form Raw f -> Form Hs f` and is just a direct conversion.
+In any other case the type is `Form Raw f -> Either (Form Err f) (Form Hs f)`.
 Provided you've written all of the required `Validation` instances, which we have:

 ```
-ghci> validateAll raw
+ghci> validateAll dog
 Left (Form (Just (fromList [])
         :&: Just (fromList [TooShort,Unmatching])
         :&: Just (fromList [EnumReadFailed])))